yamchips/issue-tracker/Learning-notes.md

 Create a new component.
 Use Card to wrap the Table.
 Use prisma to get the issues by descending order in create time.
 Use `include` to get the assigned user.
 We can also use nested `select` to only get the user image.

+### Build the issue summary component

+Create a new component.
+Use Flex to wrap three Cards.
+Use an object array to contain data we want to show.
+This component receives three number as property.
+We get the status counts in Home page and pass them to this component.

 ## Further work

 1. Update the status of an issue in edit issue page